brianprost/HyperBook/plan/final_report.md

 ### Strengths and Limitations

-Major strengths for the HyperBook Application included the use of GitHub for tracking code and documenation, use of external cloud providers for hosting, and collaboration using a Discord server for chat communication.
+Major strengths for the HyperBook Application included the use of GitHub for tracking code and documentation, use of external cloud providers for hosting, and collaboration using a Discord server for chat communication.
 Using two GitHub repositories, the frontend and backend projects could be developed and integrated using GitHub API directly tied to external service providers for automated deployment.
 Documentation was also maintained using GitHub markdown which provided relatively seamless report generation (including this report).
 By using cloud service providers, hardware requirements were offloaded allowing the group to focus on software development tasks.
-Most team members were located in different timezones, so using an asynchronous services like Discord allowed the team to check in as progress was made.
+Most team members were in different time zones, so using an asynchronous service like Discord allowed the team to check in as progress was made.

-Some features were planned, but could not be completed due to time constraints.
+Some features were planned but could not be completed due to time constraints.
 These included external services that could be utilized for payment processing (simulated only), and ticket generation for the proposed Hyperloop travel system.

 ### Future Improvement